3scale/3scale-operator/doc/openapi-user-guide.md

 Each OpenAPI defined operation will translate in one 3scale method at product level.
 The method name is read from the [operationId](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.2.md#operationObject) field of the operation object.

+### 3scale Metrics

+The default `Hits` metric will be assigned to the OAS-generated Product CR by default however custom metrics can be created and assigned using [OAS 3scale extensions](openapi-3scale-extensions.md#root-level-3scale-extension).

 ### 3scale Mapping Rules

 Each OpenAPI defined operation will translate in one 3scale mapping rule at product level.
 Previously existing mapping rules will be replaced by those imported from the OpenAPI.

 OpenAPI [paths](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.2.md#pathsObject) object provides mapping rules *Verb* and *Pattern* properties.
-3scale methods will be associated accordingly to the [operationId](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.2.md#operationObject)
+3scale methods will be associated accordingly to the [operationId](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.2.md#operationObject).
+The mapping rule can be associated with custom methods/metrics using [OAS 3scale extensions](openapi-3scale-extensions.md#operation-level-3scale-extension).

 *Delta* value is hard-coded to `1`.
+This can be set to an arbitrary value using [OAS 3scale extensions](openapi-3scale-extensions.md#operation-level-3scale-extension)

 By default, *Strict matching* policy is being configured.
 Matching policy can be switched to **Prefix matching** using the `spec.PrefixMatching` field